Acme United Corporation: Spill Magic

 Spill Magic, Inc. was founded by David Wampler in March 1995.
 It sells absorbents as a safety product to prevent slip and fall accidents.
 These absorbents encapsulate food and other slippery spills into a dry powder that can be safely disposed.
 The Spill Magic products are used throughout the U.S. in national and regional grocery, retail, big box and other retail stores.

 The company's main office is located in Santa Ana, CA (about 30 miles south of Los Angeles).
 This 30,000 square foot facility is the headquarters for its administration, sales, customer service, production, shipping and receiving for the Western U.S. and Pacific Rim.
 In addition, Spill Magic has a facility in Smyrna, TN (about 20 miles south of Nashville) that provides manufacturing and fulfillment for the Central and Eastern U.S.

 In 2018, the Spill Magic line was launched in Europe under the Easy Absorb brand name.

 Safety Made

-Safety Made was founded in 2014, and has since become a well-known manufacturer of first aid kits, as well as the exclusive source for Dorcy, Life Gear and DieHard flashlights, in the promotional products industry.
+Safety Made was founded in 2014, and is a manufacturer of first aid kits, as well as the exclusive source for Dorcy, Life Gear and DieHard flashlights, in the promotional products industry.
 Basically, Safety Made sources a wide variety of products, assembles them and then screen-prints a company’s name or logo on the products.
 Companies use promotional products, like safety kits, to build brand awareness, make clients aware of a rebranding, hand out at an event or conference, or simply launch a marketing campaign.